DJI updates geofencing system in Europe after Gatwick airport scare

 Drone manufacturer DJI announced today that it is updating the geofencing system it uses in Europe to prevent drone pilots from flying the unmanned aircraft in places where they don't belong.
 The updated Geospatial Environment Online (GEO) 2.0 system will be introduced in 19 European countries and is expected to roll out over the course of this month.

 According to DJI, the GEO 2.0 system creates stronger boundaries around airports to keep drones from interrupting flight plans.
-It will place 3/4th of a mile boundaries around runways and will fence off flight paths at the end of the runway where planes take off and land.
+It will place 3/4ths of a mile boundaries around runways and will fence off flight paths at the end of the runway where planes take off and land.
 The geofenced boundaries are based on recommendations from the Civil International Organization's standards for airspace safety.
 DJI also said it consulted with aviation organizations to determine the best way to restrict access around airports.